-I’ve found that my audience loves workshop style events – that’s why CLIENT CONVERSION LIVE! is more intimate with only 60 total seats available.
+I’ve found that my audience loves workshop style events – that’s why host 50-60 person events.

 Your next steps

 Okay, now it’s time for you to get into action.
-If you’re interested in hosting an event, go out and validate it.
-Come on back and be sure to let me know how it goes.
+If you’re interested in hosting an event, go out and validate the idea for yours.
+Then come back and let me know how that goes!